V1CeVersaa/V1CeVersaa.github.io/docs/Reading/The Western Heritage/Chapter00.md

-!!!
-Info
-    未完工！我会加紧进度的！

-!!!
-Warning
-    本文仅作为本人对《The Western Heritage》一书的笔记，除记录知识以外再无其它意义
-# The Western Heritage

-## *Chapter 0 : What Is The Western Heritage?*
+# Chapter 0 : What Is The Western Heritage?

 The western heritage emerges from an evolved and evolving story of human actions and interactions, peaceful and violent, that arose in the eastern Mediterranean, then spread across the western Mediterranean into northern Europe, and eventually to the American continents, and in their broadest impact, to the peoples of Africa and Asia as well.